Resource Bundle

 files.

-In plain Java, there is are no safeguard to ensure properties
+In plain Java, there is are no safeguard to ensure properties files are present, nor that the

 messages are present and valid which can lead to hard failure at runtime.